Low-dimensional solenoidal manifolds: 1-dimensional solenoidal manifolds

-\noi There are uncountable number of such sequence types.
-Hence there are uncountable isomorphism classes of additive subgroups of $\Q$.
+\noi By {\it theorem} \ref{tophom1d}, compact, connected, orientable, 1-dimensional topologically homogeneous solenoidal manifolds are in one-to-one correspondence with the isomorphism classes of subgroups of the additive rationals $\Q$ via the Pontryagin duality.
+These solenoids have a distinguished leaf, the component of the identity called the base leaf, \cite{Od}.
+A theorem by Reinhold Baer, \cite{Baer}, describes the subgroups of $\Q$ up to isomorphism by equivalence classes of sequences called types (see also \cite{Tho}).
+There are uncountably many such types.
+Hence there are also uncountably many isomorphism classes of additive subgroups of $\Q$. \noi On the other hand it is shown in \cite{Sche} that two homeomorphic locally compact, connected, abelian groups are topologically isomorphic, and therefore their Pontryagin duals are isomorphic subgroups of $\Q$.
+Hence non-isomorphic subgroups of the rationals correspond to non- homeomorphic solenoids.

-\noi On the other hand it is shown in \cite{Sche} that two homeomorphic locally compact, connected, abelian groups are topologically isomorphic, and therefore their Pontryagin duals are isomorphic subgroups of $\Q$.
-Hence to non-isomorphic subgroups of the rationals correspond non-homeomorphic solenoids.
-Therefore we have the following: \begin{corollary} There exist uncountable many homeomorphism classes of compact, connected, orientable, topologically homogeneous 1-dimensional solenoidal manifolds.
+Therefore we have the following: \begin{corollary} There exist uncountably many homeomorphism classes of compact, connected, orientable, topologically homogeneous 1-dimensional solenoidal manifolds.
 They are all suspensions of a minimal translation on a Cantor abelian group. \end{corollary}

 \begin{remark} Let $\mathbb{A} _{\mathbb{Z}}$ be the ring of integral adèles \cite{RV} then: $\mathbb{R}\times{\hat{\mathbb {Z}}}=\mathbb{A}_{\mathbb{Z}}= \mathbb{R}\times\prod_{p}\mathbb{Z}_{p}$.
 The map $\Z\overset{i}\hookrightarrow\mathbb{R}\times{\hat{\mathbb {Z}}}$, $\,n\mapsto(n,\mathbf{n})$ (where $\mathbf{n}$ is the image of $n$ by the natural inclusion of $\Z$ into $\hat\Z$) injects $\Z$ into a discrete co-compact subgroup $\Gamma$.
 The Pontryagin dual $\Q^*$ of the rationals is isomorphic, as a compact, abelian, topological group, to $\widehat{\sS}^1:=(\R\times\hat\Z)/\Gamma$.